How soon can I walk my dog after neutering?

 When a female dog’s reproductive organs are removed, the procedure is known as spaying.
 It is more intrusive than castrating a male dog, and your female dog may be quite sore for a few days afterwards.

 Your vet will probably recommend that your dog gets plenty of rest for the first 48 hours following surgery and avoids strenuous activity.
 No walking, no playing, and no running around!

 Stitches can be pulled apart easily, leaving a painful open wound at risk of infection.

-The advice for post-op walking is similar, however due to the more invasive nature of the procedure, you will need to take things a little easier than you would for a male.
+The advice for post-op walking is similar, however, due to the more invasive nature of the procedure, you will need to take things a little easier than you would for a male.
 No walks for 48 hours and short, gentle walks on the lead after that.
 When you have taken your dog back for her post-op check-up, ask your vet when they think it is safe for your dog to go for longer walks.

-The main point here is, listen to your vet and follow their advice.
+The main point here is, to listen to your vet and follow their advice.
 You don’t want to be responsible for taking your dog back to the vet with a gaping wound that requires another surgery and round of anaesthetic.
 And don’t give in to your dog!
-Wait until the wound is sufficiently healed and your vet is happy for your dog to go back to his regular walking routine.
+Please wait until the wound is sufficiently healed and your vet is happy for your dog to go back to his regular walking routine.

 In summary, your vet is the expert.
 They will be able to give you the correct information tailored to your dog’s recovery.

 As an Agria Pet Insurance customer, you can speak to a vet completely free whenever you have a question or concern about your pet’s health.
 Simply download the Agria Vet Guide app for free 24/7 video calls; giving you expert advice to help keep your pet happy and healthy.

 Related guides and advice